kestrelwp/woo-custom-add-to-cart-button/readme.txt

 WooCommerce Custom Add to Cart Button is fully compatible with our <a href="https://barn2.co.uk/wordpress-plugins/woocommerce-product-table/">WooCommerce Product Table</a> plugin, which is ideal for creating a one-page order form with multi-select checkboxes or simple cart icons.

+You can view the full [plugin documentation](https://barn2.co.uk/kb-categories/custom-add-to-cart-kb/) in our Knowledge Base.

 == Installation ==

 1. Install via the Plugins screen in your WordPress dashboard, or download the ZIP, extract it, and upload to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the Plugins screen.
-1. Go to Appearance -> Customize, then open the WooCommerce -> Add to Cart Buttons panel to choose your settings.
+1. Go to Appearance -> Customize, then go to WooCommerce -> Add to Cart Buttons to choose your settings.
-1. Change the Add to cart button text and tick the box to show the cart icon, if required
+1. Change the Add To Cart button text and/or select the other options on this screen.

 == Screenshots ==